cagdasdoner/maqiatto/linux-based/README.md

-Setup Guide for Linux based
+Setup Guide for Linux based systems

 This tiny client app aims to subscribe and publish to a topic via maqiatto.com.